 Some consumers feel the sizing is a bit off and suggest ordering a size up.
 On the expensive side for casual users.

 Comes in multiple colors.
 Takes up little space in luggage when deflated, so you can bring your own vest instead of renting one at a dive shop.
-Fits a wide range of body sizes, up to 220 lb.
+Fits a wide range of body sizes, up to 220 pounds.
 Includes mesh bag for transport and storage.